 3D Importer

 The 3D Importer allows you to import .fbx, .gltf, or .obj 3D models into Studio as a custom Model.
-This tool supports a wide variety of 3D models, including:
+This includes meshes with PBR textures, meshes with rigging, skinning, and animation data, and meshes designed as avatar items.

 To import a 3D object:

-1. In the Home or Avatar tab, click Import 3D.
-A file browser displays.
+1. In the toolbar's Home or Avatar tab, click Import 3D.

-2. Select the .fbx, .gltf or .obj you intend to import.
-The importer window displays.
+2. In the file browser, select the supported .fbx, .gltf or .obj files you intend to import.

 4. Click Import.